Supply Chain Management

 Policy Related to Purchasing Activities

 The Management Rationale of the Kyocera Group is: "To provide opportunities for the material and intellectual growth of all our employees, and through our joint efforts, contribute to the advancement of society and humankind."
-We aim to realize this rationale by committing ourselves to the implementation of fair business activities in our supply chain.
-The Kyocera Group believes that the mutual prosperity can only be realized if all stakeholders in our supply chain, including development, production, sales, and service enterprises, work together to meet the demands of society.
-To this end, the Kyocera Group actively communicates with business partners and focuses on building partnerships based on mutual trust.
+We view our commitment to fairness in supply chains as a key requirement toward fulfilling this ideal.
+The Kyocera Group believes that mutual prosperity is possible only if all supply-chain stakeholders -- including development, production, sales, and service enterprises -- work together to address societal needs.
+This demands continuous engagement with business partners through mutual trust.
+In December 2020, Kyocera announced its "Declaration of Partnership Building" to promote deeper collaboration with existing suppliers and other businesses seeking to create new value.

 Basic Policy on Purchasing